Road Rage May Have Contributed To Fatal Motorcycle Accident On I-40

 It appeared to her that the motorist in the car was intent on catching up to the rider, and she felt compelled to call 911.
 By the time the woman reached a dispatcher, she had gotten off the freeway and entered a parking lot.
 The witness claims the dispatcher then told her that an accident had just occurred on I-40 eastbound slightly further down the road.

-If you were hurt in a collision with a reckless driver but you’re not sure how to prove liability, turn to The Law Office of Brian K. Branch.
+If you were hurt in a collision with a reckless driver but you’re not sure how to prove liability, turn to The Law Office of Brian K. Branch, PC.
 Our primary areas of focus include serious personal injury, premises liability, products liability, oilfield accidents, wrongful death, and insurance bad faith.
-Call 505-764-9710 to schedule a free case evaluation with a motorcycle accident lawyer in Albuquerque.
+Call 505-207-4401 to schedule a free case evaluation with a motorcycle accident lawyer in Albuquerque.

 Witness Hopes Other Motorists Who Saw the Accident Will Speak Up